Removing Mold and Mildew Stains

 Mold and mildew stains in your home aren’t flattering, and when they move to your clothes and furniture, it’s time to do something.
 Luckily, you can remove mold and mildew stains with household cleaning products.
-Our experts at My Pure Environment in Fresno and San Francisco, California provide simple and quick solutions to remove mold and mildew stains from areas throughout your home.
+Our experts at My Pure Environment in Santa Clara, California provide simple and quick solutions to remove mold and mildew stains from areas throughout your home.

 Mold Stains vs Mildew Stains — What Do They Look Like?

 To be able to remove mold and mildew stains, you need to be able to identify them.
 Mold stains are raised, fuzzy and often look slimy.
 Mold stains can come in colors such as green or black.
 While mildew stains tend to appear grey or white with a flat and powdery texture.

 Removing Mold & Mildew Stains from Different Surfaces

 Using bleach on fabric may result in discoloration so if you’re looking for a bleach-free solution to removing mildew stains from fabric, we recommend using a mixture of vinegar and baking soda.
 This combination is a great mold and mildew remover for fabrics.
 To start the removal process, brush away as much mildew from the area as you can to make it easier to remove.
 Then, mix 1 part white vinegar and 4 parts water.
 Soak the fabric for about 30 minutes, and then put it in the washing machine with a cup of baking soda.
 Instead of drying it in the dryer, let the fabric air dry.
 You should repeat this process until the mildew stain is gone.